shellscape/webpack-manifest-plugin/README.md

 Type: `Function`<br>
 Default: `undefined`

 Allows sorting the files which make up the manifest.
-The passed function should match the signature of `(FileDescriptor, FileDescriptor) => Number`.
+The passed function should match the signature of `(fileA: FileDescriptor, fileB: FileDescriptor) => Number`.
 Return `0` to indicate no change, `-1` to indicate the file should be moved to a lower index, and `1` to indicate the file shoud be moved to a higher index.

 ### `writeToFileEmit`